ZealinBee/ZealinBee/README.md

 # My name is Zhiyuan - on Youtube I'm [ZealinBee][website] ✨

+- 💻 Into Front-end development
 - 🎻 I play the violin, and I post some of them on [Youtube][website]!
-- 💻 Into Front-end development
 - 🧮 Check out my Repository!

 ### Stuff I've Made

 - [Portfolio][project1]: A portfolio I've made (not designed)
+- [Monthly Allowance Calculator][project5]: Allowance calculator with complex functions, worked with my backend friend and made it fullstack.
 - [Chinese Simplified][project2]: A Chinese learning website with lessons, vocabularies and grammar topics.
 - [Delta Downfall][project3]: An artist portfolio I made for my [friend][delta]
 - [Clock & Pomodoro][project4]: A simple clock with a customizable Pomodoro timer